openlab-at-city-tech/openlab/wp-content/plugins/wp-document-revisions/docs/filters.md

 Most of them are named with a leading 'document-' but there are a few additional non-standard ones shown at the bottom.

+## Filter document_allow_revision_deletion

+In: class-wp-document-revisions.php

+Filter to allow revision deletion.
+Set to true to bypass these tests and allow delete.
+Note that this should be used when deleting revisions by trusted plugins e.g. PublishPress Revisions.

 ## Filter document_block_taxonomies

 In: class-wp-document-revisions-front-end.php